-The purpose of this Report is to provide Pillar 3 disclosures of DB Colombo Branch as required by Banking Act Direction No. 1 of 2016 issued by the Monetary Board, Central Bank of Sri Lanka, for capital requirements under Basel III for Licensed Commercial Banks and Licensed Specialized Banks.
+The purpose of this Report is to provide the Pillar 3 disclosures of DB Colombo Branch as required by Banking Act Direction No. 1 of 2016 issued by the Monetary Board, Central Bank of Sri Lanka, for capital requirements under Basel III for Licensed Commercial Banks and Licensed Specialized Banks.

-DB Colombo Branch is a financial institution authorized and regulated by the Central Bank of Sri Lanka as a wholly owned branch of Deutsche Bank AG ("DBAG") the main banking subsidiary of the Deutsche Bank Group of Germany ("DB Group") located in Frankfurt am Main, Germany and DB Colombo Branch's accounts are consolidated with the accounts of DB Group.
+DB Colombo Branch is a financial institution authorized and regulated by the Central Bank of Sri Lanka as a wholly owned branch of Deutsche Bank AG ("DBAG") the parent company of the Deutsche Bank Group ("DB Group") located in Frankfurt am Main, Germany.
+DB Colombo Branch's accounts are consolidated into the accounts of DB Group.

-DB Group offers a wide variety of investment, financial and related products and services to private individuals, corporate entities and institutional clients around the world and organized under three divisions: Corporate & Investment Banking (CIB), Private & Commercial Bank (PCB) and Asset Management (AM).
-CIB combines Deutsche Bank's Corporate Finance, Equities, Fixed Income & Currencies and Global Transaction Banking Businesses with the latter providing cash management, trade finance and securities services, delivering the full range of commercial banking products and services for both corporates and institutions worldwide.
-PCB corporate division combines the bank's expertise in private and commercial banking and Wealth Management in one corporate division.
+DB Group offers a wide variety of investment, financial and related products and services to private individuals, corporate entities and institutional clients around the world.
+Deutsche Bank core Bank comprises its four core operating divisions, namely the Corporate Bank (CB), the Investment Bank (IB), the Private Bank (PB), and Asset Management (AM).
+Moreover, the bank has Infrastructure functions, which perform control and service functions and, in particular, tasks relating to Group-wide, divisional resource-planning, steering and control, as well as tasks relating to risk, liquidity and capital management which form part of the Corporate & Other segment.
+CB combines Deutsche Bank's Corporate Finance and Global Transaction Banking Businesses with the latter providing cash management, trade finance and securities services, delivering the full range of commercial banking products and services for both corporates and institutions worldwide.
+IB is focusing on Origination & Advisory as well as Fixed Income & Currencies.
+PB corporate division combines the bank's expertise in private banking and Wealth Management in one corporate division.
 AM offers individuals and institutions traditional and alternative investments across all major asset classes.